Resilient Distributed Estimation Through Adversary Detection: Numerical Examples

+Figure~\ref{fig: noAttack} describes the performance of $\mathcal{FRDE}$ when all agents behave normally and when all red diamond agents are adversarial.

-In the absence of adversarial agents, following Theorem~\ref{thm: regularConvergence}, the collection of all estimates converges to a ball centered at $\mathbf{1}_N \otimes \theta^*$, and no agent reports the presence of an adversary.
+In the absence of adversarial agents, following Theorem~\ref{thm: regularConvergence}, the local estimates converge to $\theta^*$.

-In the second example, we let all $50$ red diamond agents be adversarial.
-Under such a scenario, the normally behaving agents induce a connected subgraph but are not globally observable.
+When all $160$ red diamond agents are adversarial, the normally behaving agents induce a connected subgraph but are not globally observable.
 Then, following Proposition~\ref{prop: undetectableAttack}, it is possible for the adversarial agents to simultaneously avoid detection and cause the normally behaving agents to estimate $\theta^*$ incorrectly.
-Specifically, the adversarial agents can behave as though the true parameter were $\theta^* + \overline{\mu}$, where $\overline{\mu}$ is some offset in the parameter's $z$ coordinate.

-Figure~\ref{fig: unobservableAttack} shows that, following the attack strategy of Proposition~\ref{prop: undetectableAttack}, the adversarial agents can prevent the network of agents from converging to the correct estimate while also ensuring that no agent raises a flag.
+Specifically, the adversarial agents can behave as though the true parameter was $\theta^* + \overline{\mu}$, where $\overline{\mu}$ is an offset in the parameter's $z$ coordinate that satisfies $\left\lVert \theta^* + \mu \right \rVert \leq \eta$.
+Figure~\ref{fig: noAttack} shows that, following the attack strategy of Proposition~\ref{prop: undetectableAttack}, the adversarial agents can prevent the network of agents from converging to the correct estimate while remaining undetected.